JAAdrian/AES2017NoiseSynthesis/content/content.md

 This website accompanies the JAES paper titled *Synthesis of Perceptively Plausible Multichannel Noise Signals Controlled by Real World Statistical Noise Properties* and provides supplemental material such as audio examples of analyzed and synthesized signals.
 Also, the MATLAB code which was used to generate the signals and the paper's figures is provided.

 The page is optimized to be viewed with modern web browsers such as *Mozilla Firefox* or *Google Chrome*.
 Users of *Microsoft Internet Explorer* **will not be able to listen to the audio examples**.
-However, the download links next to the audio players work seamlessly.
+However, the download links next to the audio players work just fine.

 ## MATLAB Code